matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 out of nothing.
 Cannot do it.
 So all it can ever do is call down to the nested function.
 So transducers must support arity-0, init, and they just define it in terms of a call to the nested step.
-They cannot really do it but they can carry it forward so that the resulting transducer also has an init, if the bottom transducer has an init.
+They cannot really do it, but they can carry it forward so that the resulting transducer also has an init, _if_ the bottom transducer has an init.

 I have talked about the arity overloading, and so here is an example.
 Plus [+] from Lisp.
 This is old.
 This is older than transducers.